crimist/trakx/README.md

 ## Notes

 * If you're going to be serving a lot of clients on a non managed service it's recommended to perform [sysctl tuning](https://web.archive.org/web/20200706222821/https://wiki.mikejung.biz/Sysctl_tweaks).
 This is especially important if you're running a TCP tracker
 * Trakx uses `unsafe` to read raw memory when backing up the database.
 This means that database saves could *technically* break between go versions if struct padding or internal slice structures are changed.
 This will likely never happen but if you wish to be safe you can change the encoding method to `encodeBinary()` to avoid this issue.
-This fix comes with a performance penelty.
+This fix comes with a performance penalty.
 Backing up will take 3x more memory and be 7x slower.